Lawrence A. Blum

 Read an interview on the Italian philosophy website Aphex.it, where I talk at length about my career as a philosopher.

-I have been a visiting professor at UCLA (in Philosophy), Stanford School of Education, Teachers College (Columbia University), and Rhodes University in Grahamstown, South Africa (in Philosophy).
+I have been a visiting professor at UCLA (in Philosophy), Stanford School of Education, Teachers College (Columbia University), and Rhodes University in Makhanda(formerly Grahamstown), South Africa (in Philosophy).

-I am married to the historian and film scholar, Judith Smith, who teaches in American Studies at UMass-Boston.
+I am married to the historian and film scholar, Judith Smith, who is Professor Emerita in American Studies at UMass-Boston.

 In the early 1990’s I began working in the related areas of race, education, and multiculturalism, prompted in part by my three children attending very racially and ethnically diverse public schools of Cambridge, Mass, and my becoming active as a parent around racial, cultural, and class issues.
 I was also responding to the efforts in the 1980’s of a small group of African American philosophers to show the way to a distinctly philosophical approach to racial issues (Bernard Boxill, Howard McGary, Lucius Outlaw, Anita Allen, Adrian Piper, Tommy Lott, Bill Lawson, and others).
 My “I’m Not a Racist, But...”: The Moral Quandary of Race (Cornell UP, 2002) grew out of that interest.
 (It was selected Social Philosophy Book of the year by the North American Society for Social Philosophy.)